Optimizing Black-box Metrics with Iterative Example Weighting: Experiments

 We choose between three sets of basis functions (using cross-validation): (i) a default basis function $\phi^{\text{def}}(x) = 1 \, \forall x$, (ii) $\phi^{\text{def}}, \phi^{\text{pw}}, \phi^{\text{npw}}$, where $\phi^{\text{pw}}(x) = \1(x_{\text{pw}} = 1)$ and $\phi^{\text{npw}}(x) = \1(x_{\text{npw}} = 1)$ use features `private-workforce' and `non-private-workforce' to form hard clusters, (iii) $\phi^{\text{def}}$, $\phi^{\text{pw}}, \phi^{\text{npw}}, \phi^{\text{inc}}$, where $\phi^{\text{inc}}(x) = \1(x_{\text{inc}} = 1)$ uses the binary feature `income'.
 These choices are motivated from those used by~\cite{jiang2020optimizing}, who compute surrogate losses on the individual clusters.
 We provide their Adaptive Surrogates method with the same clustering choices.

 Table~\ref{tab:adultproxy} summarizes our results.
 We apply both variants of our FW-EG method for a non-linear metric $\psi$, one where $\psi$ is \textit{known} and its gradient is available in closed-form, and the other where $\psi$ is assumed to be \textit{unknown}, and is treated as a general black-box metric.
 Both variants perform similarly and are better than the baselines.
-Adaptive Surrogates comes a close second, but underperforms by 0.4\% (with results being statistically significant).
-Also, Adaptive Surrogates is time intensive as, in each iteration, it re-trains a logistic regression model; whereas, we just post-shift a pre-trained model.
-Forward Correction performs poorly, likely because its loss correction is not aligned with this label noise model.
+Adaptive Surrogates comes a close second, but underperforms by 0.3\% (with results being statistically significant).
+While the improvement of FW-EG over Adaptive Surrogates is small, the latter is time intensive as, in each iteration, it re-trains a logistic regression model.
+We verify this empirically in Figure~\ref{fig:time} by reporting run-times for Adaptive Surrogates and our method FW-EG (including the pre-training time) against the choices of basis functions (clustering features).
+We see that our approach is 5$\times$ faster for this experiment.
+Lastly, Forward Correction performs poorly, likely because its loss correction is not aligned with this label noise model.